Syria war ripples into lawless Lebanon valley

-MASHARIH AL-QAA, Lebanese-Syrian border - At an abandoned farm on high ground just inside Lebanon, Syrian refugees watched helplessly across the frontier as a government helicopter bombed the villages they had fled just a few days ago.
+MASHARIH AL-QAA, Lebanese-Syrian border, Oct 17 - At an abandoned farm on high ground just inside Lebanon, Syrian refugees watched helplessly across the frontier as a government helicopter bombed the villages they had fled just a few days ago.

 Over the space of 30 minutes, the helicopter dropped at least a dozen bombs on the villages, lying about 4 km (two miles) away across a stretch of olive groves and vegetable fields.
 Black plumes of smoke rose to the sky after each thump.